Smothered in love at Waffle House in Slidell

 SLIDELL, La.
 (WGNO) — In a booth by the window, Brian and Florastina Stewart made a reservation at a restaurant.
 They’re dining just to celebrate their relationship.

-It’s a place that WGNO Good Morning New Orleans features reporter Bill Wood sniffs out that there’s something more than love in the air.
+It’s a place that WGNO Good Morning New Orleans features reporter Bill Wood sniffs out, knowing there’s something more than love in the air.

-It’s Waffle House decorated with white tablecloths, candles, and a waiter by the name of Victor.
+It’s a Waffle House decorated with white tablecloths, candles, and a waiter by the name of Victor.

 And that’s what’s on the menu for Brian and Florastina Stewart.